ArcticVault/feild-guides/README.md

 # field-guides

 This is a collection of information from various sources.
-Our aim is to create a repo of various "feild-guides"
+Our aim is to create a repo of various "field guides"

 ### Why do I care?